Text: Sverre-Ole Drønen

 In his presentation From cancer genetics to science diplomacy to Horizon 2020, Lorenzo Melchor from the Spanish Foundation for Science and Technology (FECYT) and the Horizon 2020 project S4D4C took the participants on a journey from how he switched from a career in science to science diplomacy, with examples of what the S4D4C project is working on.

 Melchor engaged the audience by clearly defining the role of the science diplomat, including advice on how to be effective in this role.
 (SEE FACTS.)
 Along with Switzerland, Spain has been on the forefront when it comes to science diplomacy, including the innovative tool Ambassadors for Science, which amongst others brought Melchor to Spain’s embassy in Brussels, working directly towards the EU Commission and other central bodies of European cooperation.

 “Through S4D4C we have established the Madrid Declaration on Science Diplomacy.
 This lists the benefits and principles that must govern science diplomacy approaches for nations.
-Recognise not only as national, not only nation states, but other stakeholders.
+Recognize not only as national, not only nation-states but other stakeholders.
 Science, industry, government, civil society, etc,” said the Spanish science diplomat.